awsdocs/aws-parallelcluster-user-guide/doc_source/raid-section.md

 + [`encrypted`](#raid-encrypted)
 + [`ebs_kms_key_id`](#raid-ebs_kms_key_id)

-Defines configuration settings for a RAID array that is built from a number of identical Amazon EBS volumes\.
+Defines configuration settings for a RAID array that's built from a number of identical Amazon EBS volumes\.
 The RAID drive is mounted on the head node and is exported to compute nodes with NFS\.

 The format is `[raid raid-name]`\. *raid\-name* must start with a letter, contain no more than 30 characters, and only contain letters, numbers, hyphens \(\-\), and underscores \(\_\)\.